 Scientist from 1997 to 2000.
-His research interests include information retrieval, text mining, natural language processing, machine
+His research interests are in the general area of intelligent information systems, including specifically information retrieval, data mining, natural language processing, machine

-ACM Transactions on Information Systems, and Information Processing and Management, and serves on the editorial board of
+ACM Transactions on Information Systems, and Information Processing and Management, and on the editorial board of

 Information Retrieval Journal.
 He is a program co-chair

 ECIR 2014, WWW 2015, and ICTIR 2015.
 He is a general conference co-chair of CIKM 2016 and WSDM 2018.

 He is an ACM Fellow and a member of the ACM SIGIR Academy, and received a number of awards, including multiple best paper awards such as the ACM SIGIR 2004 Best Paper Award, and the ACM SIGIR Test of Time Award (three times),

 Scientists and Engineers (PECASE),